smallwins/blog.begin.com/src/views/posts/2020-12-21-architect-8-4-say-hello-to-lambda-treeshaking.md

 ---
-title: Architect 8.4:say hello to Lambda treeshaking
+title: 'Architect 8.4: say hello to Lambda treeshaking'
 image: 'image.png'
 category: uncategorized
 description: One of the thing that sets OpenJS Architect apart from other serverless tools is its opinion that serverless apps work best when composed of many small, discrete Lambda cloud functions.